tech-magic/computational-biology/quantum_neuron/README.md

 ## Example Quantum Neuron (with IBM Qiskit)

-IBM Qiskit is an open-source quantum computing software development framework created by IBM.
+`IBM Qiskit` is an open-source quantum computing software development framework created by IBM.
 It allows researchers, developers, and enthusiasts to design, simulate, and run quantum algorithms on both simulators and real quantum hardware.
 Qiskit supports building quantum circuits with a high-level Python API and provides tools for quantum machine learning, optimization, and chemistry.
 It’s structured into modular components—Terra (core circuit building), Aer (simulators), Ignis (noise/error correction), and Aqua (applications)—making it a comprehensive toolkit for quantum application development.

-`quantum_neuron.py` is an example Python program (implemented using IBM Qiskit) that demonstrates all the biological neuron characteristics listed, using a Variational Quantum Circuit (VQC) framework with:
+`quantum_neuron.py` is an example `Python` program (implemented using `IBM Qiskit` and tested with `Python 3.10.16`) that demonstrates all the biological neuron characteristics listed, using a Variational Quantum Circuit (VQC) framework with:
 1. Superposition via Hadamard gates
 2. Entanglement via CNOT
 3. Parameterized inputs via feature maps